kevindewalt/oldkevindewalt.github.io/_drafts/about.markdown

 *Even though our product, marketing, and understanding of customers were better.*

-We didn't know what to do to get MRR growing again?
+We didn't know what to do to get MRR growing again.

-So we followed popular advice like “make the onboarding process as fast and easy as possible!” and “send automated lifecycle emails!”
+We were following popular advice like “make the onboarding process as fast and easy as possible!” and “send automated lifecycle emails!”

 But they didn’t work.